The work shows you how to deploy, manage, secure and debug connected apps

 Have a reasonable integration strategy up front

 Define what you need it to do before adding any integration.
-You can do this by mapping all of the key accounting processes such as bank feeds, invoicing, expense capture, payroll summaries and reporting to find where manual work or data gaps may have been.
+You can do this by mapping all of the key accounting processes such as bank feeds, invoicing, expense capture, payroll summaries and reporting to find where manual work or data gaps may have.
 Integrations that eliminate the highest volume of repetitive tasks or the greatest risk of errors should take precedence.
 Define success criteria for every connection, like reduction in manual entries, better reconciliation in a timely manner or consistent ledger mapping.

 Inventory and document existing connections